python/cpython/Doc/howto/functional.rst

 4) Convert the lambda to a def statement, using that name.
 5) Remove the comment.

-I really like these rules, but you're free to disagree that this lambda-free style is better.
+I really like these rules, but you're free to disagree about whether this lambda-free style is better.

 The itertools module